tne12/CryptoEdu/README.md

 9. Configure Nginx as a Reverse Proxy
--Remove default page: ```bash   sudo rm /etc/nginx/sites-enabled/default -Reveal your VM ip : ```bash ip a (usually like 192.X.X.X) -Create a new Nginx config to your VM: sudo nano /etc/nginx/sites-available/cryptoedu -Paste this in the config: server {
+-Remove default page: ```bash   sudo rm /etc/nginx/sites-enabled/default

+-Reveal your VM ip : ```bash    ip a (usually like 192.X.X.X) -Create a new Nginx config to your VM: ```bash   sudo nano /etc/nginx/sites-available/cryptoedu -Paste this in the config: server {
     listen 80;